hedgehog1982/Crawler/README.md

 added HUD
 improved comments
 character select
 stopped using setstate and konva-react for components.
-Speed up of around 200%
+Speed up from 0.1 fps to 50 fps

 TODO -